centrifugal/helm-charts/charts/centrifugo/README.md

       key: http_api.key
 ```

-#### Option 2: Bulk Import with `envFrom`
+#### Option 2: Bulk Import with `existingSecret` or `envFrom`

-For simpler configuration, use `envFrom` to import all environment variables from the secret at once.
+For simpler configuration, import all environment variables from the secret at once.
 Store secrets in Vault with the proper Centrifugo environment variable names:

 In Vault, structure your secrets like this:
 ```bash